qstainless/triangles_and_rectangles/README.md

 #### Requirements:

 - The length of the sides of the triangle must be integers between 1 and 100, inclusive
-- The width and length of the rectangle must be float or double
+- The width and length of the rectangle must be of type float or double
 - Use C math functions
 - All results must be rounded to one decimal place